lucasmreis/blogSource/src/posts/learning-elm-part-1.md

     |> text
 ```

 The `|>` operator chains function calls.
-In the above line I get Spade, call `printSuit` with it as a parameter, then get the result of that computation and call `text` with it.
+In the above line I get Spade, call `printSuit` with it as a parameter, then get the result of that computation and call the function `text` with it.
 It shows "Spade" in the output screen, so it works! :)

 To print a Value, calling `toString` is not enough.
 I need to handle the `Num Int` case differently.
 I'll use *pattern matching* to do that: